 The garlic water solution is another impressive home remedy for spider mite control.

 Blend five cloves of garlic in two cups of water.
-You can also add to the solution a little liquid dish soap.
+You can also add a little liquid dish soap to the solution.

 Blend until smooth, and then strain.
 Use this homemade spray immediately on the affected plants.